Emilyhugs/django-NightThoughts/README.md

   - Features Covered: CRUD operations, user authentication, and accessibility compliance.
   - Adjustments Made: Additional manual modifications to ensure comprehensive test coverage and inclusivity.

-## Future Enhancements - COPIED & NOT EDITED YET
+## Future Enhancements
-- Add a notification feature for upcoming events and deadlines.
+- Add an about page where the admin can post blogs about sleeping tips.
 - Build multilingual support for non-English-speaking users.
 - Learn how to build or integrate analytics for tracking user engagement with notices.